Oxford to elect new selectman March 3

 In his report, Town Manager Butch Asselin said he expects repairing the Thompson Lake dam will be in two phases.
 One will be for the east gate, which is used regularly to adjust water levels, and the second phone for the center gate, which will be more expensive but can be delayed since it is used only occasionally.

-Asselin will meet with neighboring towns about the projects later this month.
+Asselin will meet with neighboring towns about the projects and costs later this month.
 The lake is in parts of Oxford, Otisfield Poland and Casco.

 -